ArcherDs/You-Dont-Know-JS/scope & closures/ch4.md

 ```

 However, it's important to note that this behavior is not reliable and is subject to change in future versions of JavaScript, so it's probably best to avoid declaring functions in blocks.

+>#199 #270 In an ES2015 environment, a function declaration inside of a block will be scoped inside that block.
+The code in the question will result in an undefined function error because the function a is only declared within the scope of if statements and therefore doesn't exist in the global scope.

 ## Review (TL;DR)